xan105/CnC-Online/README.md

 ### B) DLL Injection (advanced)

 This patch was originally designed to work with my [RA3.exe re-implementation / alternative](https://github.com/xan105/RA3-Launcher), but it can also be used with any DLL injection tool of your choice.
+If you are interested by the story, I wrote about it [in my blog](https://xan105.com/blog/fixing-red-alert-3-co-op-on-linux).

 A quick google search will find you plenty on GitHub.<br />
 🐧 Linux: the classic combo `createRemoteThread()` + `LoadLibrary()` from `Kernel32` works under Wine/Proton.